hyprviel/clockt/README.md

-# clock TUI
+# clockt

-Simply, a digital clock that runs into your terminal.
+Simply, a digital clock that runs in your terminal.
-Simple, fast, and less resource used.

 Future plans:
 - Add automatic countdown to new year